 By limiting overruns on contracts, MoDOT can continue to keep its maintenance and construction commitments.
 This emphasis, combined with the use of practical design and value engineering, has contributed to limiting overruns on contracts.
-MoDOT's performance in the first three quarters of fiscal year 2020 is 0.6% over the award amount (\$3,384,394 over the award amount of \$564 million worth of projects completed) with 56% of the projects being completed below the original award amount.
+MoDOT's performance in fiscal year 2020 is 0.9% over the award amount (\$6.6 million over the award amount of